Automattic/wp-calypso/client/layout/guided-tours/docs/ARCHITECTURE-FUTURE.md

 ### (Persistent?)
 Data Structures

-This approach is a poor man's substitute for streams.
+The following approach, leveraging persistent or linked data structures, could be a simple replacement for streams.
 It aims to replace standard array traversal functions with a suite of functions optimized for `actionLog`: `mapActionLog`, `filterActionLog`, etc. Since `actionLog` is a [monoid][monoids], any operation _f_ on `actionLog` can be decomposable to [divide and conquer].
 Notably,

 ```js
 f( [ A, B, C ] ) === join( f( [ A, B ] ), f( [ C ] ) )